 Before the appointment, make a list of:

-• Your symptoms, including any that seem unrelated to the reason for your appointment
+• Your symptoms, including any that seem unrelated to the reason for your appointment.

-• All medications, vitamins or other supplements you take, including doses
+• All medicines, vitamins or other supplements you take.
+Include the amounts you take, also called doses.

-• Questions to ask your doctor
+• Questions to ask your doctor.

-Take a family member or friend along, if possible, to help you remember the information you're given.
+Take a family member or friend along if you can.
+The person could help you remember the information you're given.

 For stress fractures, basic questions to ask your doctor include: